 There are no better places to spend the summer than these.
 If you come for the trails, the brews, the heat, or to get some vertical space from the rest of the country, you’ll always be welcome.
 Here are a few of the things you can probably do in these two towns.

 Hiking is a great way to spend some time in Keystone and Brackenridge.
 Hit the trails if you want to explore Keystone and Breckenridge’s stunning beauty.
-In and around these towns, there are hundreds of hiking trails, making it simple to participate in one of the most common summer and winter activities.
+There are hundreds of hiking trails in and around these towns, making it simple to participate in one of the most common summer and winter activities.
 There are several hiking opportunities for all types of hikers, from gentle dirt roads to daunting summits.
 Hiking in these two cities is an unforgettable experience for all visitors.
 Before you go, study and follow the Leave No Trace principles to ensure you’re ready for your adventure.

 Hiking in the summer is difficult to beat.
 Native pines, firs, and spruce trees adorn mountainsides, while a rainbow of wildflowers adorns the meadows surrounding Breckenridge like a paint-by-number.
 I’m serious.
 It’s a once-in-a-lifetime opportunity to explore our outdoor playground, with its stunning views, waterfalls, and wildlife—alone or with friends.
 There’s a trail ideal for you among the hundreds of miles of trails in and around Breckenridge.